History of the South Korea national football team: Proactive football

 Paulo Bento was the longest-serving manager in South Korean national team history.

 Kim Pan-gon, the KFA official in charge of finding a new manager, contracted Paulo Bento and his coaching team to set long-term goals after the 2018 FIFA World Cup.
 Bento showed a philosophy that wasn't dominated by the opposition's tactics and maintained his team's build-up play.
 However, South Korea had been familiar with reactive tactics that focus on defense.
 His style received negative assessments from a significant number of KFA's executives, and he came under fire from the South Korean media.
 Bento severed relations with the technical committee and managed the national team with only his coaching staff after Kim Pan-gon resigned from the association.
-Nevertheless, the national team players were attracted to his tactics and systematic training programs, and strongly supported him.
+Nevertheless, the national team players were attracted to his tactics and systematic training programs and strongly supported him.

 Bento's team easily qualified for the 2022 FIFA World Cup in Qatar after scoring well against Asian teams, but the media still doubted that his proactive tactics would be effective against World Cup giants.
 Before the tournament, Son Heung-min, the Premier League Golden Boot winner and one of South Korea's key players, injured his eye socket and wasn't in optimal condition.
 At the World Cup, South Korea contested a goalless draw with Uruguay, and encountered a crisis after losing 3–2 to Ghana in the second match.
 Their defense failed to block all three of Ghana's shots on target, although their striker Cho Gue-sung scored two goals with headers.
 Bento was sent off for arguing with referee Anthony Taylor just after the match ended, and had to see South Korea's last group match against his homeland Portugal in the stands.
-However, South Korea defeated Portugal 2–1 with Kim Young-gwon and Hwang Hee-chan's goals, advancing to the knockout stage as group runners-up.
+However, South Korea defeated Portugal 2–1 with goals from Kim Young-gwon and Hwang Hee-chan, advancing to the knockout stage as group H runners-up.
 Despite a 4–1 defeat to Brazil in the round of 16, the four-year challenge with Bento was finally appreciated by journalists and set a good direction for South Korean football.